 Despite its popularity, Yellowstone National Park is still quite challenging to visit for many, as the closest major airport is located over 300 miles away in Salt Lake City, Utah.

-8. Big Sky, good town for skiing, downhill mountain biking, snowmobiling, or hunting
+8. Big Sky, good town for skiing, mountain biking, snowmobiling, hunting

 Of all the destinations we have looked at near Yellowstone, Big Sky, Montana is one of the most detached from the park.
 Located just over 50 miles from the west entrance, it is a similar distance to that found between Cody and the east entrance.